It was early. The air was thick with mist and the smell of remorse as I took off in my small Cessna.

-My whisky is finished.
+My whiskey is finished.
 All I have is an empty bottle which I toss into the ocean.
 (By the way, throwing glass into the ocean is not littering, glass is made from sand and it will eventually return to its natural form…Maybe I’ll see it again down there.)

 I need a piss, but I just threw the only receptacle I had out the window.
 The need isn’t passing so I’m going to water the seat next to me.
 It’s all liquid where I’m going in any case.

 I’m starting to sober up at a disturbingly fast rate.
 Shit.
-I wish I had another bottle of whisky.
+I wish I had another bottle of whiskey.
 I begin to wonder if people will think this an accident or suicide.
 They’ll never know I suppose.

 I was now past the halfway mark and resolute about my decision.